 The Planet X Theory-2012 Debunked

 When her claims landed on the Internet, they spread quickly throughout the nations and many believed it.
-In fact, NASA conducted its own studies when there was a mysterious "Extra or giant planet" found by telescope some years ago.
-This was quickly written off however and NASA states that no such planet exists.
+In fact, NASA conducted its own studies when there was a mysterious "giant planet" found by telescope some years ago.
+This was quickly written off and NASA maintains that no such planet exists.

-It may not be too far-fetched to believe that there could be a planet "hiding" behind our sun however, it obviously did us no harm in 2012.
+It may not be too far-fetched to believe that there could be a planet "hiding" behind our sun, however, it obviously did us no harm in 2012.

 Death by blazing solar fire theory- 2012 Debunked